Opselon/Gallery.Exe.Virus.Remover/README.md

 [INFO] --- Processing Target: User Profile (AppData\Roaming) ---
 [ERROR] FAIL: Target path is not on an NTFS drive.
 ACLs cannot be applied.

-[INFO] --- Processing Target: System Profile (32-bit) ---
-[ERROR] FAIL: Target path is not on an NTFS drive.
-ACLs cannot be applied.

 ... (and so on for all targets)
 ```